-If you were able to crown one flower as queen of summer flowers, you would undoubtedly choose the majestic sunflower!
-Did you know that in the wild this flower turns with the sun during the day?
-It doesn't want to miss a single ray ...
-At night the flower turns back to the east again.
-We call this phenomenon 'heliotropism'.
+What if you could crown just one flower queen of the summer flowers?
+You’d definitely choose the majestic sunflower!
+Did you know that in nature the flower turns with the sun during the day?
+She doesn’t want to miss a single ray and at night the flower turns back towards the east.
+We call this phenomenon heliotropism.

 Colours and shapes

-Alongside the familiar yellow sunflower, you also have the option of orange, brown, cream and dark red versions.
-There is also plenty of variety in terms of shape: there are sunflowers with large or small flowers, with a single row of petals or with multiple rings.
-Whichever you choose, the sunflower always guarantees a healthy dose of that summer feeling.
+Alongside the familiar yellow sunflower, you can also choose orange, brown, cream and dark red versions.
+There’s also plenty of variety when it comes to shape: there are sunflowers with large or small flowers, with a single row of petals or with multiple rings of petals.
+Whichever you choose, sunflowers undoubtedly guarantee a healthy dose of summer sunshine.

 The sunflower often symbolises the sun and love.
-In Greek mythology the nymph Clytia fell madly in love with the sun god Apollo.
+In Greek mythology the nymph Clytia fell head over heels in love with the sun god Apollo.
 Although Clytia was very beautiful, Apollo did not reciprocate her love.
-As a result Clytia died of misery, was transformed into a sunflower and constantly turns with the sun in order to be able to see her sun god.
-This cheerful flower therefore comes with a dramatic love story ...
+As a result Clytia died of a broken heart, was transformed into a sunflower and therefore constantly follows the sun in order to be able to see her sun god.

 The sunflower originates from North and South America.
-Native Americans ate the seeds from the flower with beans, maize and pumpkins.
-Did you know that the official name for the sunflower is Helianthus, incidentally?
-A combination of the Greek words Helios (sun) and Anthos (flower).
+Native Americans ate the flower’s seeds with beans, sweetcorn and squashes.
+Did you know that the sunflower’s official name is Helianthus?
+A combination of the Greek words ‘helios’ (sun) and ‘anthos’ (flower).

 Bouquet inspiration with sunflowers